A Day of History & Culture in Calgary

 Tours and Day Trips from Calgary

 The city of Calgary and its environs offer many interesting ways for a visitor to spend a spare day or two.
 Indeed Calgary is the gateway to some of the most popular travel destinations in the world.
-Whether you are here for business or pleasure, it is well worthwhile setting some time aside to enjoy some of the wonderful destinations within or outside of the city, and to help you make the most of that time, below you will find four different ways to explore Calgary and the surrounding area.
+Whether you are here for business or pleasure, it is well worthwhile setting some time aside to enjoy some of the wonderful destinations within or outside of the city, and to help you make the most of that time, below you will find five different ways to explore Calgary and the surrounding area.

 Sightseeing Bus Tours